Statement of Commitment

 The College is committed to digital accessibility conforming to the Web Content Accessibility Guidelines (WCAG) 2.1, Level A and AA and complying with the Accessibility for Ontarians with Disabilities Act (AODA) effective communication requirements, including other applicable regulations.

-To accomplish this, we have partnered with eSSENTIAL Accessibility, a comprehensive digital accessibility-as-a-service platform that provides consultation on our accessibility program and its governance.
+To accomplish this, we have partnered with Level Access, a comprehensive digital accessibility-as-a-service platform that provides consultation on our accessibility program and its governance.
 Their accessibility program evaluates our digital products on an ongoing basis in accordance with best practices and is supported by a diverse team of accessibility professionals, including users of assistive technologies.

 If you encounter any accessibility barriers on our digital properties, please contact our Customer Support at [email protected].